Welcome to the South African Genetics Society

 Member

 Cedric is a Principal Investigator in the Department of Biomedical Sciences, Stellenbosch University.
-He joined the department in 1990, and obtained his PhD in 2012.
-His 19 publications have received more than 880 citations, and he has a h-index of 14 (Google Scholar).
 His research interests have included tumours of the prostate, mechanisms of the descent of the testes, DNA fingerprinting, and tuberculosis host genetics.
 He is currently retired, but still serves on the Human Research Ethics Committee (HREC).
 His passion is in investigating the impact of genetic variation in protein structure and function, specifically with the aim to understanding the pharmacogenetics.

-Dr Lerato Diseko obtained her PhD in Genetics from the University of the Free State and is registered with the HPCSA as a Medical Biological Scientist.
+Lerato obtained her PhD in Genetics from the University of the Free State and is registered with the HPCSA as a Medical Biological Scientist.
 The subject of her PhD is related to the relationship between host genetic make-up and HIV in a South African population, where she explored the relationship between blood groups and HIV.
-In between her studies, Dr Lerato Diseko did a number of short courses including Bioinformatics, Good Clinical Practice and Scientific Writing and Preparation courses.
-Dr Lerato Diseko currently works as an Associate Project Manager at Farmovs CRO.
+Lerato currently works as an Associate Project Manager at Farmovs CRO.

 DR. Lerato Diseko